HoustonWeHaveABug/MondrianPuzzle/README.md

 The bash script mondrian_order_range.sh calls the solver for every order in the range specified.

 A text file mondrian_achievements.txt contains optimal defects, lower bounds and upper bounds with corresponding tilings that were not yet discovered.

+The mondrian_view program converts the output of the solver to the resulting square display.
+It expects the following parameters on standard input:
+- Optimize flag (1: on, 0: off)
+- Square order (>= 3)
+- Number of tiles (2 <= T <= 52)
+- Solution output (T lines)

+When Optimize flag is on, the program will use the least number of symbols possible, with the constraint that tiles sharing one edge or vertex cannot use the same symbol.
+When it is off, one symbol per tile will be used.